 Sales Tax Revenue bonds: have been issued to fund transportation improvements.
 The bonds are to be repaid from revenues of the Round Rock Transportation and Economic Development Corporation.
 Sales tax revenue bonds were also issued to design and construct a convention center adjacent to the Kalahari Resort Hotel.
 These particular bonds will be repaid from HOT revenues associated with the Kalahari Resort.

-The City’s sales tax revenue bonds are rated A+ by Standard & Poor’s, Aa3 by Moody’s, and AA by Fitch.
+In April 2021, the City’s sales tax revenue bonds long-term rating was upgraded to AA- from A+ by Standard & Poor’s.
+The bonds are rated Aa3 by Moody’s, and AA by Fitch.

 HB 1378: Debt Obligation Reporting

 The 84th Legislature passed HB 1378 to increase the transparency of local government debt.
 Under Local Government Code § 140.008, political subdivisions, including counties, cities, school districts, junior college districts, special purpose districts, and other subdivisions of state government must annually compile their debt obligation data from the preceding fiscal year.

 Current Debt Obligations as of 9/30/21: Outstanding direct debt obligations, tax and revenue supported, as well as leases.
 Includes purpose, credit rating, outstanding principal amount, debt service, and spent and unspent proceeds issue-by-issue.